 • Sacuanjoche in Nicaragua (the name is derived from the word “xacuan” from a native language called náhuatl and means “precious yellow feather or flower”.

-• In the dialect of Kannada, spoken in the Old Mysore region of Karnataka of southern India, the flower is called Devaga Nagale~ God’s flower.
+• Devaga Nagale, God’s flower (in the dialect of Kannada, spoken in the Old Mysore region of Karnataka of southern India).

 Plumeria relief in Penataran temple, Blitar, East Java